T-Miller0/tech-test-Bank/README.md

 # User Stories

-In order to view the sum .
+In order to view the sum
-As a user .
+As a user
-I would like to view my balance
+I would like to view my balance<br>

 In order to view the new sum
 As a user